Trafficking Risk in Sub-Saharan African Supply Chains

 STATE PERSECUTION

-People from minority ethnic groups have reportedly faced barriers in obtaining passports and other citizenship documents.[36]
+People from minority ethnic groups, namely those within the Muslim minority, have reportedly faced barriers in obtaining passports and other citizenship documents.
+Additionally, they have no representation in government, as it is mostly comprised of those with family or clan ties to the King.
+[49]

 LEVEL OF CORRUPTION

-Corruption is a major issue in Swaziland and occurs most frequently in public contracting and government procurement,[37] government appointments, and school admissions.
-While the country does have an Anti-Corruption Commission (ACC), all staff are appointed by the king.[38]
+Corruption is a major issue in Eswatini and occurs most frequently in public contracting, government procurement, and government investments.
+Eswatini scored a 30 out of 100 on the 2022 Corruption Perceptions Index, indicating that the government has not adequately addressed its corruption issues.[52]
+While the country does have an Anti-Corruption Commission (ACC), all staff are appointed by the king and its efforts have reportedly only endeavored politically motivated cases.
+[53]

 Socio-Economic Risk Factors